Kathleen Kitto, Dean, Old Main 530, 360-650-3170

 Persons who plan to enter graduate study at WWU should read this section of the General Catalog closely before applying for admission to graduate study or enrolling in any course intended to count toward a master’s degree or advanced certificate of study.
 Students working toward a residency, continuing, or professional teaching certificate should contact the Certification Office in the Woodring College of Education.
 Students should consult with the appropriate graduate program advisor and the Graduate School for additional admissions or program-related questions.

 Admission is granted by the Graduate School of Western Washington University with the concurrence of the department or program unit in which the student will pursue graduate study.
 The Graduate School informs applicants of the admissions decision.
-Online application submission and credit card payment is available from the Graduate School Website.
-An alternate format application may be requested if program approval is granted for a late application or an application fee waiver is approved.
+Online application submission and credit card payment is available from the Graduate School website.
 A nonrefundable application fee of $100 (subject to change) is charged for each application submitted, whether initial application, or request to defer, change to another quarter of admission, or transfer into another WWU graduate program.
-Admission to the Graduate School is limited to a single graduate program unless two disciplines have an approved joint offering (see University Graduation Requirements section of this catalog for further discussion).
+Admission to the Graduate School is for a single program, specified on the application for admission.
+Concurrent admission to two programs may be considered on a case-by-case basis with approval from the Graduate School and the respective departments.
+Separate applications and fees are required for each program.
 A non-refundable confirmation deposit will be required to secure admission and enrollment eligibility.
 Graduate School admission deadline dates are as follows, although many programs have earlier specific deadline dates and do not admit for all quarters.

 Initial application with all supporting materials (see below) must be received by the Graduate School by June 1 for fall, October 1 for winter, February 1 for spring and May 1 for summer unless program-specific deadlines exist (see specific program information).